hcorrada/networks-across-scales/jekyll-site/logistics.md

 ##Textbook and class materials

-We will be using [Compeau, P. and Pevsner, P., Bioinformatics Algorithms, An Active Learning Approach, 2nd. edition.
+We will be using [Compeau, P. and Pevsner, P., Bioinformatics Algorithms, An Active Learning Approach, 2nd. edition, Vol. 1.
 Active Learning Publishers, La Jolla, CA, 2015.]({{ site.book_url }})

 This text book is accompanied by a set of video lectures that you can view in preparation for class discussion during class meeting times.
 [Video playlists are available on youtube]({{ site.book_videos_url }})